 Board of Directors

-Cindy Maguire is Associate Professor and Associate Professor of Art & Design Education at Adelphi University.
+Cindy Maguire is Associate Professor of Art & Design Education at Adelphi University.
 She also is the Director of ArtsAction Group.
 Before joining Adelphi, Cindy was a Senior Research Associate at the Annenberg Institute for School Reform at Brown University, as well as an adjunct faculty member in Pratt Institute and New York University’s Art Education Programs.
 Maguire also taught visual arts education in the Los Angeles City Schools for over eight years.
 Her research interests include human rights and social justice education, play, STEM to STEAM, and the role of collaborative and socially engaged art in personal and social transformation.
 Maguire received her PhD in Art Education from New York University, MA in Studio Art and Art Education from California State University Long Beach, and her BA in Art Education from the University of Kansas.
 Working with a range of media, Maguire’s primary focus in her own art is collage and printmaking.
 In addition to creating work as a solo artist, she also designs and produces community-based collaborative art with children and youth.
 Her collaborative work has been exhibited in Los Angeles and the New York City Metro area as well as internationally.